rapidsai/sphinx-theme/README.md

 ## How to Use
-Copy the code in the 'conf.py' file into your projects Sphinx config file.
-Change the version switcher file name to 'PROJECT-doc-versions.json'.
+Append the code in the 'conf.py' file into your projects Sphinx config file.
+Verify that you have up to date 'project' and 'version' variables and no other configurations that would override the options.

 ## Navigation Standardization